luk4sf/hardware-hacking/tplink-tl-wr841n/README.md

 ## ❌ Why USB ≠ UART?

-**USB and UART are entirely different protocols**:
+After researching the problem, we realized the USB connection wouldn’t work as intended because:

-- USB is packet-based and requires drivers.
+- USB is a packet-based protocol with its own drivers and controller logic.
-- UART is a simple asynchronous serial protocol (raw TX/RX lines).
+- UART is a simple, asynchronous serial protocol that directly transmits bits over TX/RX lines.

-- You **cannot connect USB directly to UART** without a **USB-to-UART bridge**.
+USB and UART are **not electrically or logically compatible**, so a direct connection between a USB port and UART pins won’t work.
+A **USB-to-UART bridge** is required to handle the protocol conversion.
 ---

 ## 🧠 Step 4: Arduino as USB-UART Passthrough

-We didn’t want to wait for a proper USB-UART adapter, so we:

-- Used an **Arduino** as a serial passthrough.
-- Wired the router’s TX to Arduino RX and vice versa.
-- Flashed a simple passthrough sketch.

-**Result:** Partial success.
-We received **gibberish with some readable output**.
+To avoid waiting for a dedicated USB-to-UART adapter, we tried using an Arduino Uno as a pass-through device.
+We uploaded a simple sketch to forward data between its UART pins and USB serial connection.

+This setup produced partial results — some readable output mixed with a lot of corrupted characters.

 ---

 ## ⚠️ Why Arduino Failed at 115200 Baud

-Arduino Uno (and similar 8-bit microcontrollers) are **too slow** to handle high-speed UART reliably at 115200 baud.
-The software serial (or even hardware serial with forwarding) couldn’t keep up with the data stream.
+The issue turned out to be related to the Arduino’s performance.
+At 115200 baud, the 8-bit microcontroller couldn’t consistently forward serial data without dropping bytes.
+This is a common limitation when using software or even hardware serial on slower boards.

 ---

 ## 💡 Step 5: ESP32 to the Rescue

-We used an **ESP32** instead:

-- Much faster CPU, proper hardware serial support.
-- Wired it correctly, but **still got garbled output**.

-After trial and error, we realized...

----

-## 🔀 TX/RX Must Be Crossed!

-This was a **classic UART mistake**:
+We moved on to an ESP32 board, which supports multiple hardware serial interfaces and can handle high baud rates more reliably.

+After setting up the wiring, we again got mixed results.
+Eventually, we realized that the TX and RX lines needed to be **crossed**:

+- The router’s **TX** connects to the ESP32’s **RX**.
-- The router's `TX` (transmit) must go to the ESP32’s `RX` (receive).
+- The router’s **RX** connects to the ESP32’s **TX**.

-- And vice versa: `RX` ↔ `TX`.
+After correcting the wiring, we received clear, readable UART output.

 📸 _Image: Final working wiring with ESP32_